cypress-io/cypress/docs/source/guides/appendices/error-messages.md

 ***Use supportFile to load scripts before your test code***

 It's still useful to load a setup files before your test code.
-If you are setting Cypress defaults or utilizing custom Cypress commands, instead of needing to import/require those defaults/commands in every test file, you can use the `supportFile` configuration option.
+If you are setting Cypress defaults or utilizing custom Cypress commands, instead of needing to import/require those defaults/commands in every test file, you can use the {% url `supportFile` configuration#Folders %} configuration option.

-`supportFile` is a path to a file to include before your test files.
-By default, `supportFile` is set to look for one of the following files:
+{% url `supportFile` configuration#Folders %} is a path to a file to include before your test files.
+By default, {% url `supportFile` configuration#Folders %} is set to look for one of the following files:

 * `cypress/support/index.js`
 * `cypress/support/index.coffee`

-Just like with your test files, the `supportFile` can use ES2015+ (or CoffeeScript) and modules, so you can import/require other files as needed.
+Just like with your test files, the {% url `supportFile` configuration#Folders %} can use ES2015+ (or CoffeeScript) and modules, so you can import/require other files as needed.

 # Command Errors